Dailymotion-Pro-Services/dynamic-preview/player.md

 # Dailymotion Previews

 Dailymotion Previews are another implementation with [Dynamic Previews](https://www.canva.com/design/DAEGDbSibZE/cvoKs-MEOdq3paAehFLkbQ/view?website#4:l-equipe-case).
 Previews let you surface top stories from your newsroom(s) and surface them across your site.
 By default, the previews redirect to your dailymotion video page to improve monetisation options.
-You will also be able to redirect to a custom URL (coming soon!).

 ### Start Embedding

-You need to do 2 things to embed the Player.
+You need to do 2 things to embed the Previews.

 1. Put the [script](https://staging.dmvs-apac.com/dm-preview-player/dm-preview.js) at the very bottom before `body` end in your website
 ```js